 - Visited a couple San Jose stone slab vendors and picked out some stone slabs I want for my kitchen counters.

 - Considering alternatives for coffered living room ceiling

 - Inspector has questions about notched garage beams -

-Contacted architect, he reviewed construction and provided letter for city stating that the notched beams are fine.
+Contacted architect, he reviewed construction and provided letter for city stating that the notched